alabou/NMOS-MatroxOnly/NMOS With OAuth2.0.md

 ### Grants

-NMOS Controllers and similar NMOS Tools MUST obtain Bearer tokens with "client credentials" grants to access the APIs of NMOS Nodes.
+NMOS Controllers and similar NMOS sub-systems MUST obtain Bearer tokens with `client credentials` grants to access the APIs of NMOS Nodes.

 The `sub` and `client_id` claims of a Bearer token MUST be equal for the `client credentials` grant and MUST NOT be equal for the `authorization_code` and other grants.

+Users and tools MAY obtain Bearer tokens with `authorization_code` grants to access the APIs of NMOS Nodes.

+An NMOS Node MAY be configured to accept Access Tokens with either `client credentials` grants or `authorization_code` grants or both.

 ### Claims